 Selecting Your Neighborhood

-You have several options when selecting a neighborhood and if you have children it is very important to consider the location you will be moving to.
+You have several options when selecting a neighborhood, and if you have children, it is very important to consider the location you will be moving to after a divorce.

 One of the first considerations is the proximity to your employment.
 If your job is nearby, you will want to find a home that is within reasonable proximity to your job.
 Especially if you have children attending nearby schools, working close to home is essential.